-- chronic cough
+- Chronic cough

-- shortness of breath
+- Shortness of breath

-- sputum production
+- Sputum production

-- chest tightness
+- Chest tightness

-- ankle swelling (if severe)
+- Ankle swelling (if severe)

 Pulmonary Rehabilitation Programme

-Pulmonary rehabilitation is an outpatient 6 week, 3 times a week exercise program designed for those with COPD.
-The program includes aerobic exercise, muscle strengthening exercises, disease and medication education, nutritional and psychological counselling.
-The program equips the individual with skills to cope with daily activities.
-The rehabilitation program is usually delivered by a multidisciplinary team including doctors, nurses, physical therapists, respiratory therapists, exercise specialists and dieticians.
+Pulmonary rehabilitation is a 6-week outpatient programme, with 3 times-a-week exercise plans designed for those with COPD.
+The programme includes aerobic and muscle strengthening exercises, disease and medication education, and nutritional and psychological counselling.
+The programme which equips the individual with skills to cope with daily activities, is usually delivered by a multidisciplinary team, including doctors, nurses, physical therapists, respiratory therapists, exercise specialists, and dieticians.

-Long term Oxygen Therapy
+Long-Term Oxygen Therapy

 Some patients with severe COPD have low blood oxygen levels.
-In such a situation, low dose, continuous oxygen administered by a nasal cannula is usually prescribed.
+In such a situation, low–dose, continuous oxygen administered by a nasal cannula is usually prescribed.
 It may ease shortness of breath and improve quality of life.
 Two major studies also showed that such patients actually live longer than those not using oxygen.

 COPD is one of the leading causes of disability and death.
 Due to the complexity of the disease, it is frequently misdiagnosed.
 Smokers or those who used to smoke are at higher risk of COPD.
 Exposure to air pollution, having a family history or respiratory conditions may also put you at risk.
 If your respiratory symptoms are not improving, it is important to see a doctor to prevent long-term lung damage and other life-threatening consequences.